 Negligence on the construction site can lead to various road defects.
 At Crowe & Mulvey, LLP, our lawyers seek to bring negligent parties to justice in the wake of an accident that easily could have been prevented.
 If you are a victim of construction site negligence, it is in your best interest to seek the advice and assistance of a qualified attorney.

 Local governments have a responsibility to maintain the integrity of their municipalities.
 We pay taxes so that local government officials will do things like keep our public parks beautiful and our roads safe to drive on.
 Unfortunately, the failure to maintain safe road conditions can result in dangerous accidents that harm drivers and others on or near the road.
 At Crowe & Mulvey, LLP, we understand that citizens have a right to trust their municipal governments to dutifully maintain road conditions.
 When the city neglects maintaining the roads, it can lead to dangerous conditions that can cause serious car accidents.

-In the event that you are injured because of a road defect, seeking the legal help of an experienced Massachusetts roadway defect lawyer could be useful in successfully pursuing damage compensation.
+In the event that you are injured because of a road defect, seeking the legal help of an experienced Boston roadway defect lawyer could be useful in successfully pursuing damage compensation.
 If you are curious about your eligibility to take legal action, contact an attorney.

-Contact a Road Defects Attorney in Massachusetts
+Contact a Road Defects Attorney in Boston

 When injuries caused by road defects result in traumatic injuries, related medical costs can be financially debilitating to victim and their families.
 The attorneys at Crowe & Mulvey, LLP, have successfully fought for many Massachusetts personal injury victims.